Genitive: Ursae Majoris

 Undoubtedly the most familiar star pattern in the entire sky is the seven stars that make up the shape popularly termed the Plough or Big Dipper, part of the third-largest constellation, Ursa Major, the Great Bear.
 The seven stars form the rump and tail of the bear, while the rest of the animal is comprised of fainter stars.
 Its Greek name in the Almagest was Ἄρκτος Μεγάλη (Arktos Megale); Ursa Major is the Latin equivalent.

 Aratus in the third century BC called the constellation Ἑλίκη (Helike, or Helice in Latin), meaning ‘twister’, apparently from its circling of the pole, and said that the ancient Greeks steered their ships by reference to it.
 In the Odyssey, for example, we read that Odysseus kept the great bear to his left as he sailed eastwards.
-The Phoenicians, on the other hand, used the Little Bear (Ursa Minor), which Aratus termed Κυνόσουρα (Kynosoura, or Cynosura in Latin transliteration).
+The Phoenicians, on the other hand, used the Little Bear (Ursa Minor), which Aratus termed Κυνόσουρα (Kynosoura, or Cynosura in Latin).
 Aratus tells us that the bears were also called wagons or wains (ἅμαξαi in Greek) because they wheeled around the pole, and in one place he referred to the figure of Ursa Major as the ‘wagon-bear’ to underline its dual identity.

 Homer in the Odyssey referred to ‘the Great Bear that men call the Wain, that circles opposite Orion, and never bathes in the sea’, the last phrase being a reference to its circumpolar (non-setting) nature.
 The adjacent constellation Boötes was imagined as either the herdsman of the bear or the wagon driver.
 Germanicus Caesar early in the first century AD seems to have been the first to mention a third, now-common identity – he said that the bears were also called ploughs because, as he wrote, ‘the shape of a plough is the closest to the real shape formed by their stars’.